jimmycallin/react-hook-videojs/README.md

 ### Using with Tracks or other child components

-This hook now supports using features such as [tracks](https://docs.videojs.com/tutorial-tracks.html#text-tracks), and other child components of the `<video>` element.
+This hook supports using features such as [tracks](https://docs.videojs.com/tutorial-tracks.html#text-tracks), and other child components of the `<video>` element.

 Example of using a text track: